Effects and Dangers of Texting and Driving

 Texting and Driving Facts and Statistics

 According to The National Safety Council, 1.6 million crashes are caused by smartphone use while driving every year.
-And nearly 400,000 injuries are reported in these accidents.
+Nearly 400,000 injuries are reported in these accidents.

 These are all alarming numbers.
 Hence, it’s crucial to be vigilant and avoid texting while driving.